Federal Planning Bureau

-The Federal Planning Bureau (FPB) is a Belgian independent public agency.
-It makes studies and projections on economic, social and environmental policy issues and on their integration within the context of sustainable development.
-The last Plan Commissioner was Philippe Donnay, assisted by Deputy Commissioner Saskia Weemaes.
+The Federal Planning Bureau (FPB) is a Belgian independent public agency that carries out research and makes projections on economic, social and environmental policy issues.
+It also studies the integration of these policy issues within a context of sustainable development.
+On 25 November 2023, the Council of Ministers approved a draft royal decree appointing Baudouin Regout as the new Commissioner of the FPB.
+The Commissioner is assisted by the Deputy Commissioner, Saskia Weemaes.

 History

 When the FPB was founded on 14 October 1959, it carried the name of Programming Bureau.
 Its mission was to elaborate the economic policy framework, which had been absent until then, by submitting proposals to the Ministerial Committee for Economic and Social Coordination.
 In 1970, the Programming Bureau’s name was changed into Planning Bureau, in accordance with the law of 15 July of that same year.
 The economic programmes are replaced by economic plans marked by a more formalized approach and regional components.
 From 1980 onward, the Planning Bureau abandoned its former approach and focused on the elaboration of economic medium-term projections and impact studies on different subjects.
 In 1994, in the wake of the fourth Belgian state reform, the Planning Bureau’s name was once more changed into the Federal Planning Bureau.
 From then on, the Bureau would also be charged with forecasts for the government budget.